spiritix/vagrant-php7/README.md

 # Vagrant PHP7

-A simple Vagrant LAMP setup running PHP7.
+A simple Vagrant LAMP setup with PHP 7.1 running on Ubuntu 16.04 LTS.

 ## What's inside?